 - Ensures fulfillment of the federal standards for an effective compliance program

 - Provides advice and guidance to senior leadership related to compliance risks

 - Conducts proactive compliance reviews in the highest priority compliance risk areas; and

 - Evaluates and responds to instances of noted noncompliance.

 Duke University’s Statement of Ethical Principles and Code of Conduct

 This document serves as a statement of principles and responsibilities for the full Duke community.
 Members of the Duke University community include Duke University Health System trustees, senior officials, faculty, staff, students, student employees, student leaders and university-authorized volunteers acting on behalf of Duke.

-School of Medicine and School of Nursing faculty and staff and DUHS personnel are also subject to the Duke Medicine code of conduct; Duke Integrity in Action.
+School of Medicine and School of Nursing faculty and staff and DUHS personnel are also subject to the Duke Health code of conduct; Duke Integrity in Action.
 Both the Code of Conduct and the Integrity in Action emphasize that confidentiality of individuals reporting violations of laws, rules or policies will be maintained to the extent practicable, and individuals reporting issues in good faith will be protected from retaliation.

-The non-retaliation and non-retribution policy are contained in the Code of Conduct for the University and Duke Medicine.
+The non-retaliation and non-retribution policy are contained in the Code of Conduct for the University and Duke Health.
 Confidentiality of individuals reporting violations of laws, rules or policies will be maintained to the extent practicable, and individuals reporting violations in good faith will be protected from retaliation.

 Risk and Compliance Steering Committee